Online Chinese class – private Mandarin tutor

 Having the right educational background

 No matter how amazing you are as a person (Maria Theresa wouldn’t make a great Chinese language tutor either), you need education.
 An education in being a teacher, and in Chinese language education makes you better at teaching Chinese.
 Period.

 So this is twofold.
 One there’s education in being a better teacher, how to manage students, and how to impart knowledge.

 And then a good Chinese teacher should be an expert in the Chinese language too.
 They know there and about 10,000 characters, and they’re fluent in a foreign language(s) — so that when you make a mistake in grammar, they know whether it’s because you didn’t understand the Chinese grammar rules, or because you are using the Germanic grammar rules of your mother tongue (such as Danish, Swedish, Norwegian, German, Dutch, and English).

 There’s no substitute for this.

-This is why all our Chinese tutors are BS, MS, or PhD degree holders in foreign language education, and with some years of experience of teaching Chinese to foreigners under their belt.
+Which is why all our teacher are BS, MS, or PhD degree holders in foreign language education, and with some years of experience of teaching Chinese to foreigners under their belt.